ESMValGroup/ESMValCore/doc/quickstart/install.rst

 Pre-installed versions on HPC clusters / other servers
 ------------------------------------------------------

-You will find the tool available on some HPC clusters, so there is no need to install it yourself if you are just running recipes:

  - CEDA-JASMIN: `esmvaltool` is available on the scientific compute nodes (`sciX.jasmin.ac.uk` where `X = 1, 2, 3, 4, 5`) after login and module loading via `module load esmvaltool`; see the helper page at